czyys/dustforceguide/README.md

 \
 Inputs for Dustkid are a bit different:

-Dash→ Highjump → just before you reach the top of the jump arc Dash -> immediately Jump → Downdash → Dash.
+Dash → Highjump → just before you reach the top of the jump arc Dash -> immediately Jump → Downdash → Dash.

 ![10.webp](Resources/10.webp)

 \
 Dustworth does the same inputs as Dustman and Dustgirl, but the setup is considerably more difficult.
-The window for the downdash is very small, because downdashing at greater height results in angle with the ground being too big for the boost to work.
+The airjump has to be inputted very quickly, otherwise you'll be too high to downdash immediately and be able to get the boost.

 ![11.webp](Resources/11.webp)